liesenf/andreasliesenfeld.github.io/formal-talk.md

 ## Formal representations of talk for language technology

- <i> Keywords: theoretical computational linguistics *** NLP pipelines *** action and intent modeling </i>
+ <i> Keywords: theoretical computational linguistics *** formalisms *** NLP pipelines </i>

 ** UNDER CONSTRUCTION **

 ### Introduction

-Talk is interactionally accomplished as reflexive, ongoing and orderly sequences.
-But computational representations of talk do not take this into account.
-The use of formal represenations of language is to describe various aspects of talk-in-interaction for various scientific, technological or practical purposes.
-That is difficult enough.
-This series of projects is concerned with issues surrounding representations of talk as transcriptions or spectrograms for various language technology and science applications.
+In the real world, talk is interactionally accomplished as reflexive, ongoing sequences within turn-taking systematics.
+But computational representations of talk do not take much of this into account.
+This project aims to illuminate some consequences that this has for voice technology applications, the quantitative study of talk, and the possiblity of talking machines.

+## Reductionism

+Formal represenations of language link up various aspects of talk-in-interaction to symbolic representations.
+This meakes talk computable and enables automation for various scientific or technological purposes.
+Text and speech processing pipelines rely on these representations to accomplish engineering task and enable automation.
+What are the limits of symbolic representations as appropriate representations of talk.
+What about higher dimensional\vector representations?
 How are representations used as part of different application?
 What is the relationship of the represenation to the real thing?
-How can we slice the representation into useful units?
+And how can we slice the representation into useful units?

 ### Example 1: Graphical representatations of speech: The example of automatic speech recognition (ASR)